Harold E. Jones Child Study Center: Educational contributions

-It is not just that early childhood education teachers like children to play because children learn when playing, but that the children themselves want to affiliate in play with each other.
-A second strong desire in the early years is that children want to figure things out for themselves.
+Children want to affiliate in play with each other and learn by figuring things out for themselves.

-Children's development at the Jones Child Study Center is cultivated by spatially defined learning centers, where small group child-generated play experiences happen in a two-level indoor playhouse, several sand-and-water stations outside, spacious and varied large motor opportunities, as well as activities in aesthetics, mathematics, science, literacy and language-all accessible both indoors and out.
+The Jones Child Study Center uses spatially defined learning centers, where small group child-generated play experiences happen in a two-level indoor playhouse, several sand-and-water stations outside, spacious and varied large motor opportunities, as well as activities in aesthetics, mathematics, science, literacy and language-all accessible both indoors and out.

 Due to its architectural design, the Jones Child Study Center establishes a social ecology for learning where children, alone and in small groups, use defined indoor and outdoor areas.
 Each area, or ecology, is not only a particular place in the classroom or play yard, it also conveys a set of social expectations for the kind of things children will do at the site.
 That is why it is sometimes referred to as a social ecology.
 Based on Jones Child Study Center research, an ecology is defined by: